Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: The Segment Routing (SR) architecture

-Following the RFC 8402, let us start by discussing the general concepts of SR, which are independent from the specific dataplane (MPLS or IPv6).
-An \textit{SR policy} is an ordered list of segments (segment list).
+A segment is described by a Segment Identifier (\textit{Segment ID} or \textit{SID}).
+For the MPLS data plane, a SID is an MPLS label, while for the IPv6 data plane a SID is an IPv6 address.
 As shown in Fig.~\ref{fig:sr_operations}, the segment list is added to the packet headers by a \textit{headend} node that \textit{steers} the packets of a flow onto the SR policy.
-A Segment Routing domain (\textit{SR domain}) is the set of nodes participating in the source-based routing model.
-The headend node can be the originator of the packet or (as Fig.~\ref{fig:sr_operations}) an intermediate node that performs a classification of the traffic and associates the SR policies to the packets.
-In other words, hosts \textit{can} be part of an SR domain, but this is not required and depends on the overall scenario in which SR is applied.
+The headend node can be the originator of the packet (e.g. an host) or an intermediate node that performs a classification of the traffic and associates the SR policies to the packets (as in Fig.~\ref{fig:sr_operations}).
+In other words, the hosts \textit{can} be part of an SR domain, but this is not required and depends on the overall scenario in which SR is applied.
 It is expected that all nodes in an SR domain are managed by the same administrative entity.
-For example, a Service Provider backbone can constitute an SR domain and the headend node will be the ingress edge router of the backbone (in this case hosts are not part of the SR domain).
+For example, a Service Provider backbone can constitute an SR domain and the headend node will be the ingress edge router of the backbone (in this case, the hosts are not part of the SR domain).

+Three basic operations on SIDs and segment lists have been defined for a generic SR data plane: PUSH, NEXT and CONTINUE.
+In the examples of Fig.~\ref{fig:sr_policy_and_segments} and Fig.~\ref{fig:sr_operations}, We assume for simplicity that S1 and S2 represent topological instructions and S3 is the destination node of the SR policy P, so that the policy P instructs the packet to cross two nodes identified by the SIDs S1 and S2 (in this order) and then to reach the node identified by the SID S3.

+The PUSH operation consists of the insertion of a segment on top of the segment list, i.e. as the new first segment of the SR policy.
+In order to build the SR policy P described above, the headend node executes the PUSH operations in this order: PUSH(S3), PUSH(S2), PUSH(S1).
+In an SR packet, the segment that specifies the instruction to be executed is called the \textit{active} segment.
+In the considered example with the SR policy P, the headend node will send the packet with active segment S1.

+The NEXT operation is executed by a node that has processed the active segment and considers the next segment of the SR policy to be executed.
+In our example, the node identified with SID S1 receives the packet and performs the NEXT operation.
+The next segment is S2, which becomes the active segment so that the packet is forwarded toward S2.
+The NEXT operation also covers the case of the last node of an SR policy, in which the NEXT operation usually results in processing the packet according to regular IP forwarding.